abubackar-siddiq-s/AI_ChatBot/README.md

-# 🤖 Gemini Chatbot with Streamlit
+# 🤖 Chatbot with Streamlit

 A simple and beginner-friendly chatbot application built with Python, Streamlit, and powered by the Google Gemini API.
 This project demonstrates how to create a conversational AI with a clean web interface.